nraptis/Data-Sets/README.md

 ---

-## ⚡️ Set 4 – electro-cardiograms
+## ⚡️ Set 4 – electro-cardiograms (> 250 data points each, 244500 "samples")

-- 978 samples with EKG reading and CSV file
+- 978 images with EKG reading and CSV file
 - images are 2200 × 1700 png
 - CSV have many readings for I, II, and III